Iran's Political Elite

 - Larijani, Hojatoleslam Sadegh (1960– ) Appointed judiciary chief in 2009.
 He is the younger clerical brother of Ali Larijani and son-in-law of Ayatollah Vahid Khorasani, a source of emulation in Qom.
 He earlier served in the Assembly of Experts and the Guardian Council.
 His reputation suffered due to the regime’s harsh treatment of detainees from protests after the 2009 presidential election.

-- Mahdavi-Kani, Ayatollah Mohammad-Reza (1931– ) Influential conservative politician who served briefly as a caretaker prime minister in the early years of the revolution.
+- Mahdavi-Kani, Ayatollah Mohammad-Reza (1931–2014 ) Influential conservative politician who served briefly as a caretaker prime minister in the early years of the revolution.
 Born into a peasant family, he was sent into internal exile by the shah’s regime.
 After the revolution, he became overseer of the revolutionary committees that mushroomed around the country.
-His resume includes posts such as minister of interior, secretary-general of the Association of the Militant Clergy (Jame`eh-ye Ruhaniyyat-e Mobarez), and chancellor of Imam Sadeq University, as well as member of the Expediency Council, the Guardian Council and Assembly of Experts.
+His resume includes posts such as minister of interior, secretary-general of the Association of the Militant Clergy (Jame`eh-ye Ruhaniyyat-e Mobarez), and chancellor of Imam Sadeq University, as well as member of the Expediency Council, the Guardian Council and chairman of the Assembly of Experts.

 - Makarem-Shirazi, Ayatollah Naser (1926–) Powerful ayatollah and source of emulation.
 Son of a trader, he was born in Shiraz and attended seminary school in Qom.
 He was jailed and exiled in the pre-revolutionary period, and he defended more conservative Islamic positions against lay intellectuals like Ali Shariati.
 After the revolution, he served in the Assembly of Experts that drafted the constitution and then refused to hold other governmental posts.
 He issued a fatwa objecting to women attending stadiums to watch soccer matches.

 - Mesbah-Yazdi, Ayatollah Mohammad-Taqi (1934– ) An ultra-conservative senior ayatollah who serves as spiritual guide to many conservative clerics and politicians.
 Despite being from the same province (Yazd) as Khatami, he and his disciples created constant problems for the former president.
 Reputed as the only senior ayatollah who kisses the foot of the supreme leader, Mesbah-Yazdi is mentioned as a possible future supreme leader.
-He also heads the main opposition to Rafsanjani in the Assembly of Experts.
+He also headed the main opposition to Rafsanjani in the Assembly of Experts.
 Mesbah-Yazdi has been a member of the High Cultural Revolution Council and also heads the Imam Khomeini Educational and Research Institute.
 His son-in-law heads the Islamic Propaganda Organization.

 - Meshkini, Ayatollah Ali-Akbar (1921–2007) Served for 27 years (1980–2007) as the Chairman of the Assembly of Experts.
 Born into a clerical family from the province of Ardabil, he studied theology in the Qom seminary with Khomeini.
 He was heavily involved in drafting the land reform legislation after the revolution and served on the central committee of the Association of the Militant Clergy (Jame`eh-ye Ruhaniyyat-e Mobarez).

 - Mirdamadi, Mohsen (1955– ) Former hostage-taker and secretary-general of the reformist Islamic Iran Participation Front (Jebhe-ye Mosharekat-e Iran-e Eslami).
 Born in Isfahan, he was one of the three masterminds of the U.S. Embassy takeover.
 He then joined the Revolutionary Guards and held other positions including governor of Khuzestan and member of the Sixth Parliament.
 In 2009, he was detained after the disputed presidential election and forced to take part in the show trials that were conducted on television.
+In 2009, he began serving a six-year prison sentence.

 - Mohseni-Ejei, Hojatoleslam Gholam Hossein (1957– ) Prosecutor general.
 Son of a cleric from Isfahan, this hard-line and feared cleric has been intimately connected to the intelligence ministry and the judiciary.
 He was the prosecutor general of the Special Court for the Clergy (1998–2005) before becoming Ahmadinejad’s intelligence minister.
 Ahmadinejad dismissed him a few months before his term was over, but the head of the judiciary rewarded him with the post of prosecutor general.
 He was heavily involved in the post-election related arrests and imprisonments in 2009.